Waste Management Recycling ♻️

 “Worldwide, 90 per cent of GM’s manufacturing waste is reused or recycled this way — more than any other automaker, according to Two Tomorrows, a sustainability consultant in San Francisco.
 GM has a total of 104 landfill-free facilities worldwide, including 84 manufacturing sites that reuse or recycle 97 per cent of their waste, and convert the remainder to energy.
 Its goal is 125 landfill-free facilities globally by 2020.”

-A huge amount of items that need to be recycled
+A huge amount of items that should be recycled

 Car manufacturing can be a dirty business as huge amounts of very different products are needed in the supply chain.